tayloraswift/swift-png/examples/README.md

 <img src="custom-color/example-value.png" alt="output png" width=500/>

-> visualization of the example image value.
+> a visualization of the example image value.

 We can test our pixel packing implementation by re-encoding the HSVA image.